This Article Will Cover the Following:

 Dangers of Xanax Abuse

-Xanax abuse can lead to the following issues:
+Xanax abuse can cause the following problems:

 - Physical/ Psychological Dependence